 When looking at survivability in D&D 5e avoiding damage will always be better than healing damage that has been taken.
-In many cases this may involve using an action or bonus action to use a spell or ability or sacrifice stats, AC, or HP in order to do so.
+In many cases, this may involve using an action or bonus action to use a spell or ability or sacrifice stats, AC, or HP to do so.
 The displacer beast doesn’t lose out on much to gain these two traits and it makes the creature a very powerful adversary for low-level play and gives it some room to breathe against higher-level adventuring parties.

 Mobility and Maneuverability

 40 ft. of movement is above average in D&D and it’s also 10 ft. of movement more than the average PC will have.
 Couple this with the fact that your Tentacle attack has a reach of 10 ft. and you have a creature that has roughly 15 ft. of extra movement compared to the average PC.

 That’s a large amount of movement if we assume the average PC has 30 ft. of movement, the displacer beast has 1.5x more movement due to the extra movement that the 10 ft. of reach gives it.
 I say this because if the displacer beast has a further range away from the target, it has 1 “extra” square it can move while still being able to attack a target on that turn.
 It can use this movement to move away after it attacks or gets into a more ideal position for the next round.

 All this mobility allows the displacer beast to run around the battlefield and constantly look for a better position to assault its target with.
 It also makes it harder for frontline characters to stop the creature from picking off the less-armored members of their adventuring party.
 The party will spend just as much time trying to run out of range of the displacer beast as dealing damage.